wumm-project/wumm-project.github.io/TOP.md

 title: TOP
 ---

-# More Details about the TDS Summit Ontology Project
+# The TRIZ Developer Summit Ontology Project

 For the motivation of the project see the [Overview Page](Ontology) of the TRIZ Ontology Project.

+__Core Team__: Olga Eckardt, Andrey Kuryan, Mikhail Rubin, Natalya Rubina, Nikolay Shchedrin (in alphabetical order)

 ## Project Web Resources

 * <https://triz-summit.ru/onto_triz/> - Starting page of the official web